AminaAzzmouri/skillfolio-backend/README.md

 - Upload and manage certificates (PDF, with metadata: title, date, specialty)
 - CRUD for achievements
 - Link projects to certificates (with guided description form)
-- Set and track learning goals (with deadlines and progress tracking)
+- Set and track learning goals (with deadlines, validations, and progress tracking ✅)
 - REST API endpoints for the frontend

 ---